 Frame, this sets the switch point for the signal on the selected timing plane to be frame based.
-This box will be grayed out as this selection is set automatically by the "Switch point Offset"..
+This box will be greyed out as this selection is set automatically by the "Switch point Offset".

 Field, this sets the switch point for the signal on the selected timing plane to be field based.
-This box will be grayed out as this selection is set automatically by the "Switch point Offset".
+This box will be greyed out as this selection is set automatically by the "Switch point Offset".

-- Switch Point Offset: Manual / 626 / 525 / 1080i 50Hz / 1080i 59.94Hz / 720p 50Hz or 720p 59.94Hz, this sets the switch point offset for the signal on the selected timing plane.
-Selecting 'Manual' allows the switch point offset to be manually adjusted. - Manual Offset: Enter a numeric value that represents the required switch point offset for the selected timing plane.
+Switch Point Offset: Manual / 626 / 525 / 1080i 50Hz / 1080i 59.94Hz / 720p 50Hz or 720p 59.94Hz, this sets the switch point offset for the signal on the selected timing plane.
+Selecting selected timing plane.
 The value represents micro-seconds and can be used to compensate for system timing issues.
 This box is only available when the drop down list for 'Switch Point Offset' is set to manual.